linuxdweller/Blog/src/content/blog/en/nvim-typescript-config.md

 [`telescope.nvim`](https://github.com/nvim-telescope/telescope.nvim) is the predecessor of `folke/snacks.nvim`.
 It has very similar pickers for LSP find references / definitions / type definitions.
-It's downside are that it's fuzzy finder is slower and it's config is slightly more verbose compared to `snacks.nvim`.
+It's downsides are that it's fuzzy finder is slower and it's config is slightly more verbose compared to `snacks.nvim`.

 ### conform.nvim